 They both have similar temperaments, and they are both known to be kind, sociable, obedient, affectionate and friendly dogs.
 This has made them both favorites to crossbreed with other dogs, like the poodle.
 There are a few differences that set them apart, and these differences in temperament are usually the factors that help families decide which breed better suits them.

 And then there’s the Labrador Retriever, who is best known for being energetic and boisterous.
-He needs much more entertaining compared to the Golden Retriever, and requires longer and more intense exercise, as well as more mental stimulation.
+He needs much more entertainment compared to the Golden Retriever and requires longer and more intense exercise, as well as more mental stimulation.
 Rarely will you tire out a Labrador, and although he also likes a cuddle, he is often too busy to remember that he wants one!